oddcamp/frontend-manual/README.md

 ### File Structure

 Different projects may require different file structuring, but in general it's a good idea to split styles into several files and, for larger projects, organise them into folders.
-Please use your best judgement here, and choose the structure that you believe suites the project best.
+Please use your best judgement here, and choose the structure that you believe suits the project best.
 If your css files are getting too long, it's probably a good sign that you need to reconsider how files are structured.

 ### Design Systems